wukevin/babel/README.md

 python bin/train.py --data FILE1.h5 FILE2.h5 --outdir mymodel
 ```

 Note that each input `h5` file must contain **both** RNA and ATAC paired modalities.
 In addition, these files should contain raw data (without preprocessing like size normalization), as these steps are performed automatically.
+For additional reference on formatting of these h5 inputs, please see the multi-omic h5 files available from 10x's website, or the h5 files included in the tarball under the "Reproducing pre-trained model" section above.

-This will create a new directory `mymodel` that contains:
+This training script will create a new directory `mymodel` that contains:

 * `net_*` files, which contain the trained model parameters.
 Note that these, as well as the two txt files disussed below, are the only files that are required to run BABEL once it's been trained (see section below), so other files can be deleted/archived to save disk space.
 * `rna_genes.txt` and `atac_bins.txt` describing the genes and peaks that BABEL has learned to predict.